-With most of us now spending a whole lot of time indoors, we're all looking for some home photography ideas to keep our photographic urges satisfied!
+With most of us now spending more time indoors as we head into the holiday season, we're all looking for some home photography ideas to keep our photographic urges satisfied!
 Here are some great ideas for photography projects at home to keep you busy.

 You might feel that creative inspiration is hard to come by if you're confined to your home; whether you're social distancing or self-isolating, staring at the same four walls might leave you struggling for inspiration.
 Thankfully, with a bit of creative thought, you can take some fun photographs without going outside!

 We've put together this list of home photo projects that you can shoot indoors, in your own home – and many of them can be done on your kitchen table using things (and people!) that you have available already…

 To get a classic studio still-life without a studio, tape a white pillowcase to a wall and kitchen worktop so it forms a scoop.
 With your camera on a tripod, frame up on a tumbler of water with a lemon slice.
 Stay level with the glass, but leave some headroom for the splash.
 Place an off-camera flash to one side – but point it at the background, not the glass.

 It may be feeble in illuminating power, but candle light punches way above its luminosity in terms of atmosphere.
 To shoot a candlelit portrait, use Manual (M) mode and raw format.
 Include the candle in the shot, as the light is so warm that the light source is needed to help the viewer understand the image.
 Use an ISO of 1,600 and a fast lens like a 50mm f/1.8 at an aperture of f/2.
 Set a shutter speed of 1/100 sec, and focus on the nearer eye of your subject.